codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do you learn to make banana splits?
-At sundae school.
+Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. Java
+ 1. Sinclair Research
- 2. C++
+ 2. Acorn Computers
- 3. Python
+ 3. Amstrad PLC
- 4. Solaris OS
+ 4. Commodore Business Machines

 <details>
   <summary>Answer</summary>
-  Java
+  Acorn Computers
 </details>